probablykory/valheim-mods/BronzeAgeChest/README.md

 ![Splash](https://raw.githubusercontent.com/probablykory/valheim-mods/main/BronzeAgeChest/splash.jpg)
-A simple Valheim mod which adds the chest that should be there, one made from bronze, sized between Wood and Iron.

 ## Features

 ![Showcase](https://raw.githubusercontent.com/probablykory/valheim-mods/main/BronzeAgeChest/showcase.jpg)

-A a distinctive chest that fits into the world of Valheim.
-Sized at 3 rows, 5 columns.
-Build recipe is configurable, but by default costs 15x Wood, 1x Bronze, and 10x Bronze nails.
+Adds a distinctive chest that fits into the world of Valheim.
+Sized between Wood and Iron, at 3 rows, 5 columns.
+The build recipe is configurable, but the default is 15x Wood, 1x Bronze, and 10x Bronze nails.

 ## Rationale